MikeDigitize/Getting_Started_With_TDD/README.md

 First test passed!

 We're putting the `i` value into the balls array with each loop.

 This obviously isn't what we ultimately want to return, but for now it's enough to get the test passing.
+And that's all we need.
+We don't have to concern ourselves with how this thing will ultimately work and create something clean and elegant from the off, we can just systematically chip away at it, piece by piece, and it will magically start to take shape.

-Within the code we now have the foundation for the 5 standard balls and 2 bonus balls functionality.
+The 2 for loops now act as the foundation for the 5 standard balls and 2 bonus balls functionality.

 Next requirement.